 Now, there had long existed in Greece a loose international association of government and religious leaders, which met occasionally to plan festivals and to administrate the holy sites of the land.
 It was called the Amphictyonic League: the “League of Neighbors.”
 Among its dozen members were Sparta, Athens, Thebes, and many of the other major Greek cities, including Delphi.
 In fact, the entire league was accustomed to meet at Delphi, what with it being a neutral place relatively centrally located, with the most respected oracle in the land always on hand to bless or question the league’s decisions.

 And so the Amphictyonic League came to meet in Delphi one day while the Cirrhan yoke was drawing ever tighter — a fact of which no one involved could be unaware, given that the representatives themselves had had to pay the Cirrhan tolls to come into the town.
 It was an unprecedented problem — certainly not quite the one that their league had been created to solve — but the representatives took it up nevertheless.
 When they consulted the oracle, she left no doubt what needed to be done.
 “You must fight against the Cirrhans day and night,” she said, “and utterly ravage their country if necessary.
 When you have broken their stranglehold on the god Apollo’s most sacred temple, you should dedicate the rich land that lies all around it to Apollo, Artemis, and their mother Leto, as well as to wise Athena.
 It should be a neutral land, a land without mortal owners.”
-The league’s members were not eager for a war so far from their own cities’ borders, but they were more afraid of ignoring the god’s bidding.
+The league’s members dared not ignore the god’s bidding.
 Thus began what later generations would call the First Sacred War.

 But then, the Amphictyonic League that had made it all possible was itself something new in the world of men.
 Almost without the participants realizing it, a loose-knit discussion group had turned into an alliance of sovereign states, dedicated to securing access to a common good.
 When the Greek cities had united to go to war against Troy in the past, it had been an ad hoc affair, an emotional response to a slight against Greece’s collective pride.
 But this new alliance was permanent, sustainable, and reasonable to its core.
 Its existence heralded a dawning era of rational philosophy.

 The most forceful of all the voices who had argued that the Amphictyonic League must come to the aid of Delphi for the good of all was the very same man who had later engineered its victory over Cirrha by poisoning that city’s water supply: the Athenian statesman named Solon.
-In his forties at the time of these events, he was a living symbol of the new modes of thought that were struggling into existence in a chaotic land.
-His life so far had constituted a comprehensive rejection of the Spartan virtues of brutal warrior austerity which so many other Greeks had come to admire if not to fully practice.
-Where Lycurgus had heaped scorn upon commercial trade as beneath a real man’s dignity, Solon reveled in it, to the extent that he had become a very rich man indeed; where Lycurgus had dismissed acts of individual kindness and compassion as a drain on the vitality of the collective, Solon said that he admired most of all among men his late father, who had bankrupted his family by bestowing gifts and charity upon others, forcing his son to start from nothing; where Lycurgus had believed that war was the only true source of meaning in life, Solon believed it to be an abnegation of life, sometimes necessary (as in the case of Delphi and Cirrha) but never to be lightly entered into; where Lycurgus had banned music and poetry that didn’t conform to a rigidly martial aesthetic ideal, the young Solon had written large quantities of lovelorn verse of which the current man remained unashamed; where Lycurgus had celebrated stolid virtue and rigid discipline in his fellow men, Solon valued quick wit and clever ingenuity.
+He was a living symbol of the new modes of thought that were struggling into being in a chaotic land.
+His life so far had constituted a comprehensive rejection of the Spartan virtues of brutal warrior austerity.
+Where Lycurgus had heaped scorn upon commercial trade as beneath a real man’s dignity, Solon reveled in it, to the extent that he had become a very rich man indeed; where Lycurgus had dismissed acts of individual kindness and compassion as a drain on the vitality of the collective, Solon said that he admired most of all among men his late father, who had bankrupted his family by bestowing gifts and charity upon others, forcing his son to start from nothing; where Lycurgus had believed that war was the only true source of meaning in life, Solon believed it to be an abnegation of life, sometimes necessary (as in the case of Delphi and Cirrha) but never to be lightly entered into; where Lycurgus had banned music and poetry that didn’t conform to a rigidly martial aesthetic ideal, the young Solon had written large quantities of lovelorn verse of which the current man remained unashamed; where Lycurgus had celebrated stolid virtue and unshakable discipline in his fellow men, Solon valued quick wit and clever ingenuity.

-As a politician, Solon was a force to be reckoned with, as he had demonstrated by getting the rest of the Amphictyonic League to agree to go to war to defend the interests of the least militarily powerful of its members.
-He showed it again shortly after the end of the First Sacred War, when his home city of Athens was consumed with a debate about Salamis, an island which lay just outside its harbor.
-Many of the city’s military leaders wished to conquer and annex Salamis, for it could become a final redoubt for the government if the rest of Athens should ever be occupied by an invader.
-Solon, whose disinterest in constant war as a way of life didn’t blind him to the need to safeguard against its occasional eventuality, agreed stridently with this point of view.
-But the current supreme archon of Athens — “archon” being the title of the city’s rulers — couldn’t imagine his city ever being so threatened, and roundly rejected the calls for annexation.
+Solon the politician was a force to be reckoned with, as he had demonstrated by getting the rest of the Amphictyonic League to agree to go to war to defend the interests of the least militarily powerful of its members.
+He showed it again shortly after the end of the First Sacred War, when his home city of Athens was plunged into a debate about Salamis, an island which lies just outside its harbor.
+Many of the city’s military leaders wished to annex Salamis, for it could become a final redoubt if the rest of Athens should ever be occupied by an invading land-bound army.
+Solon, whose disinterest in constant war as a way of life didn’t blind him to the need to safeguard against its occasional inevitability, agreed stridently with this point of view.
+But the current supreme archon of Athens — “archontes” being the titles of the city’s rulers — couldn’t imagine ever being so hard-pressed, and roundly rejected the calls for annexation.
 In fact, he grew so annoyed with them that he decreed such exhortations to be a crime punishable by death.

 Worried about the issue, Solon returned to Delphi to ask the oracle what he should do.
 “The god wishes you to conquer Salamis for your city,” she told him.
 “Use your wits and wiles, of which you have an abundance, and find a way around the archon’s objection.
 Then lead the attack on the island personally.
 Take at least 500 men with you, and sacrifice well to the gods before you start out, and you will be successful.”

-Back in Athens, Solon grew a beard and disguised himself in the rags of a traveler.
-Pulling a cap down low over his eyes to ensure he wasn’t recognized, he stood up to speak in the city’s main square.
+Back in Athens, Solon grew a beard and put on the clothing of a vagrant bard.
+Pulling a cap down low over his eyes to ensure he wasn’t recognized, he stood up to perform in the city’s main square.
 “I am a herald come from Salamis the fair!” he shouted.
 “My news from thence my verses shall declare!”
 Then he read a hundred more lines of singsong poetry which he’d composed himself, telling how the people of Salamis supposedly welcomed — indeed, entreated — Athenian occupation.
 His verse was so delightful that it lodged in the heads of his listeners, who were soon repeating it everywhere they went.
 The hue and cry for annexation bubbling up from the streets became impossible for the archon to resist.
 When he grudgingly agreed to mount the expedition, an undisguised Solon immediately volunteered to be its leader.

 Yet Athens as a whole remained a profoundly troubled place.
-The very city where the gods had announced their withdrawal from constant interference in the lives of men had struggled perhaps more than any other to adapt to the new reality.
-In place of kings — an honorific which seemed to the latter-day populace to be totally out of keeping with their less rarefied age — the Athenians began relying on these rulers they referred to as archontes.
-At first, archontes were selected by a dangerously under-defined process, whereupon they served for the duration of their lives — which, what with all the intrigue about, could sometimes be a very short term indeed.
+The city where the gods had announced their withdrawal from constant interference in the lives of men had struggled perhaps more than any other to adapt to the new reality.
+In place of kings — an honorific which seemed to be totally out of keeping with a less rarefied age — the Athenians began relying on these rulers they referred to as archontes.
+At first, they were selected by a dangerously under-defined process, whereupon they served for the duration of their lives — which, what with all the intrigue about, could sometimes be a very short term indeed.
 In 752 BC, inspired to some extent by the reforms enacted by Lycurgus in Sparta about 50 years earlier, Athens shortened the archontes’ term to ten years, then in 683 BC to just one.